 Now, however, there is an additional option that may actually preserve more of the value of the debt, quickly resolve the default, and cost much less: ODR, or online dispute resolution.

 The key is finding a debt recovery strategy that makes sense, especially if you don’t hope to recover the full amount a borrower owes you is difficult, and online arbitration makes that process easier.

-Whereas litigation involves going to court and litigating the non-performing debt, maybe years later before a jury, online arbitration is an alternative that allows both parties to expeditiously present their sides of the argument to an arbitrator.
+Online arbitration is an alternative that allows both parties to present their sides of the argument to an arbitrator expeditiously.